-- Do treat any allegations extremely seriously and act at all times towards the child as if you believe what they are saying. - Do tell the child they are right to tell you. - Do reassure them that they are not to blame. - Do be honest about your own position, who you have to tell and why. - Do tell the child what you are doing and when and keep them up to date with what is happening. - Do take further action you may be the only person in a position to prevent future abuse tell your nominated person immediately. - Do write down everything said and what was done.
+- Establish facts; - Ascertain the adult's views and wishes; - Assess the needs of the adult for protection, support and redress and how they might be met; - Do treat any allegations extremely seriously and act at all times towards the adult as if you believe what they are saying. - Do reassure them that they are not to blame. - Do be honest about your own position, who you have to tell and why. - Do tell the adult what you are doing and when and keep them up to date with what is happening. - Do take further action you may be the only person in a position to prevent future abuse tell your nominated person immediately. - Do write down everything said and what was done.